One Day in New York: How to Sample NYC in a DayUnited States

 Visit Brooklyn Bridge Park, Pebble Beach, and Jane’s Carousel, which are all in the immediate area.

 And of course, don’t forget to stop by the intersection of Washington Street and Front Street, where you can capture the iconic Manhattan Bridge photo for yourself–be sure to note the way that the Empire State Building is perfectly framed in the arch of the bridge.

 I’ll be honest: I’m hesitant to include the Financial District on this NYC in a day guide because adding these sights is really pushing the envelope of what you can see in New York City in a (realistic) day given everything else that is included here.

-However, if you wake up very, very early, manage your transportation carefully, and speed through a few sights (like perhaps not walking all the way across the Brooklyn Bridge and only going to the halfway point and turning around, or if you’re willing to not spend much time in Central Park), it technically can be done, and I know some visitors to New York may want to include these popular sights.
+However, if you wake up very, very early, manage your transportation carefully, and speed through a few sights (like perhaps not walking all the way across the Brooklyn Bridge and only going to the halfway point and turning around, or if you’re willing to not spend much time in Central Park), it technically can be done, and I know some visitors to New York may want to include these popular sights in Lower Manhattan.